Guides • Topics

 • Documentation supporting traceability, custody continuity, and controlled transfer

-• Integrity-verification artifacts generated where appropriate to the defined scope and handling method
+• Integrity-verification artifacts generated when suited to the preservation method and source set

 • Delivery structured for independent legal, forensic, or expert evaluation